rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 Use this API to post checkout.

 ## 34-Email Invoice
-Send copy of the invoice to email.
-Change the value within `emailAddress`

 1. getFolioTypes.
 Use this API to fetch the folio type configured for executing postEmailFolioReport API

+2. Send copy of the invoice to email.
+Change the value within `emailAddress`

+3. Fetch copy of the invoice in Base64 format.
+Use any public website to convert Base64 into pdf to view it.